MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/deploy/upgrade-upgrade-planning-for-system-center-2012-service-manager.md

 ## Software Requirements for System Center 2012 - Service Manager SP1
  To upgrade to System Center 2012 Service Pack 1 SP1, you must first apply Cumulative Update 2 for System Center 2012 - Service Manager.

- System Center 2012 - Service Manager SP1 has the same software requirements for the Service Manager console that System Center Service ManagerÂ 2010 does, except for the new requirement of Microsoft SQL Server 2012 Analysis Management Objects \(AMO\).
+ System Center 2012 - Service Manager SP1 has the same software requirements for the Service Manager console that System Center Service ManagerÂ&nbsp;2010 does, except for the new requirement of Microsoft SQL Server 2012 Analysis Management Objects \(AMO\).
 Microsoft SQL Server 2012 AMO is supported on SQL Server 2008 and SQL Server 2012.
 In addition, the Service Manager console can now be installed on computers running Windows 8 and Windows Server 2012.

  The Service Manager and data warehouse management servers, along with the Self-Service Portal, is supported with Windows Server 2012.

- All software requirements for System Center 2012 - Service Manager SP1 are fully documented in [Software Requirements for System Center 2012 – Service Manager](http://go.microsoft.com/fwlink/p/?LinkId=252844).
+ All software requirements for System Center 2012 - Service Manager SP1 are fully documented in [Software Requirements for System Center 2012 - Service Manager](http://go.microsoft.com/fwlink/p/?LinkId=252844).

 ## Preventing MPSync Jobs From Failing
  **Before Upgrade**